-Not only will you need to ensure that the full amount can be repaid by the end of the interest-free period – failing to do so will mean interest will quickly start accumulating – but you need to make absolutely certain that you meet at least the minimum repayments each month, because if you miss one, your interest-free deal will effectively be cancelled and you'll start racking up additional debt.
+Not only will you need to ensure that the full amount can be repaid by the end of the interest-free period – failing to do so will mean interest will quickly start accumulating – but you need to make absolutely certain that you can meet at least the minimum repayments each month, because if you miss one, your interest-free deal will effectively be cancelled and you'll start racking up additional debt.

 However, if you make sure you can comfortably afford the minimum payments and have a plan in place of how you'll repay the lot, a 0% purchase credit card could be a great way to cover your festive spend without incurring any interest.
 Just make sure your credit score is up to scratch before you apply.

 Sound like a good deal?
 Then you'll need to find the card to suit.
-Here's a run-through of the 0% purchase credit cards currently sitting at the top of the Moneyfacts best buys.
+Here's a run-through of the 0% purchase credit cards currently sitting at the top of the Moneyfacts Best Buys.

-Information & Rates correct as at: 26.11.2015
+Information & rates correct as at: 29.11.2018

-Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
+Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.